-Dr. William T. Cefalu is the Executive Director of the Pennington Biomedical Research Center and also holds the Douglas L. Manship, Sr. Professorship in Diabetes.
+Dr. William T. Cefalu is the Executive Director of the Pennington Biomedical Research Center and also holds the George A. Bray, Jr. Endowed Super Chair in Nutrition.
 He concurrently serves as Section Chief of the Joint Diabetes, Endocrinology, and Metabolism Program of the Louisiana State University School of Medicine/Pennington Biomedical Research Center.
 Prior to his appointment at Pennington Biomedical Research Center, he served as Director of the Clinical Trials Unit at the University of Vermont College of Medicine.

 Dr. Cefalu received his medical degree from Louisiana State University School of Medicine in New Orleans, Louisiana.
 He completed his residency and was Chief Resident at the University of California-Irvine Long Beach VA Medical Center.
 He completed a fellowship in Metabolism and Endocrinology at the UCLA Center for Health Sciences.
 He has served on the faculty at Tulane University School of Medicine and Wake Forest University School of Medicine, where he was Director of the Diabetes Comprehensive Care Programs.